 While a select number of advisors offer valuable services, assist clients in remaining disciplined, and truly behave as fiduciaries; advisors that focus on planning over investments are in the minority.
-We believe that a significant majority of the advisors you are likely to encounter are wired to focus on trying to outsmart capitalism through market timing or security selection.
-Many even truly believe they can succeed at choosing a better asset mix and/or better managers than all of their competitors.
+It's safe to assume that the significant majority of the advisors you are likely to encounter are wired to focus on trying to outsmart capitalism through market timing or security selection.
+Many even truly believe they can succeed in choosing a better asset mix and/or better managers than all of their competitors.
 This is often a result of what's known as "overconfidence bias."
-This overconfidence has famously played out in what is now know as the "Buffett Bet."
+This overconfidence has famously played out in what is now known as the "Buffett Bet."

 In 2008, Warren Buffett challenged the hedge fund industry to a wager.
-In a bet with a investment manager, Protégé Partners, Buffett wagered that over 10 years a simple, passive index fund would outperform a handpicked group of top hedge funds, factoring in fees and expenses (but ignoring taxes).
+In a bet with a firm called Protégé Partners, Buffett wagered that over ten years a pure, passive index fund would outperform a hand-picked group of top hedge funds, factoring in fees and expenses (but ignoring taxes).
 Protégé accepted the challenge.
-With two years to go, Buffett's index fund has tripled the hedge funds' performance.
+In the end, Buffett's index fund more than tripled the hedge funds' performance.

-In short, Wall Street promises, but doesn't deliver.
-The consumer pays, but doesn't receive.
+In short, Wall Street promises but doesn't deliver.
+The consumer pays but doesn't receive.

 As Nobel laureate Dr. Daniel Kahneman has explained to lay-investors: "Overconfident professionals sincerely believe they have expertise, act as experts and look like experts.
-You will have to struggle to remind yourself that they may be in the grip of an illusion...you should not take assertive and confident people at their own evaluation unless you have independent reason to believe that they know what they are talking about."
+You will have to struggle to remind yourself that they may be in the grip of an illusion...you should not take assertive and confident people at their evaluation unless you have independent reason to believe that they know what they are talking about."
 Kahneman often reminds advisors and investors alike that investment performance is far more luck than skill, regardless of our attempts to convince ourselves otherwise.

-Some active investment managers may actually succeed over shorter periods of time.
-However, the data continues to demonstrate that over the typical time period that most families are invested-the balance of their lives or longer active management is either futile or only marginally additive when compared to a passive, diversified portfolio.
+Some active investment managers may succeed over shorter periods of time.
+However, the data continues to demonstrate that over the typical time period that most families are invested-the balance of their lives or longer-active management is either futile or only marginally additive when compared to a passive, diversified portfolio.
 And, once again, this data ignores the erosive impact of taxes on active management.

 This state of affairs is reversed dramatically, however, when advisors focus on planning services rather than investing.
-Effective estate planning, in particular, is an area where skilled advisors can make a profound impact on long-term family wealth.
+Effective estate planning, in particular, is an area where skilled advisors can make a specific and profound impact on long-term family wealth.

 In the advisory world, however, investing dwarfs planning because gathering and managing investment assets is absurdly profitable.
 And wealthy families shouldn't expect the industry's priorities to change any time soon.
 Instead, they must insist on working with advisors who focus on the greatest area of value for clients.
-And that is estate planning.
+And that, indisputably, is estate planning.

-Effective estate planning, in particular, is an area where skilled advisors can make a profound impact on longterm family wealth.
-BUILDING BLOCKS OR ROADBLOCKS?
+Effective estate planning, in particular, is an area where skilled advisors can make a specific and profound impact on long-term family wealth.